 - Regular Soy Sauce: Any all-purpose brand works [I recommend Kikkoman or Lee Kum Kee].
 Low-sodium or light soy sauce also work.

-- Garlic Cloves: To add a garlicky flavor.
-I recommend using fresh garlic.
+- Garlic Cloves: To add flavor.
 Substitution: Jarred minced garlic.

 - Cornstarch: To thicken the sauce.
 Substitution: Potato starch or tapioca starch.